exercism/v3/languages/common-lisp/exercises/concept/lists/.meta/design.md

-This issue describes how to implement the `basic-lists` concept exercise for the Common Lisp track.
+This issue describes how to implement the `lists` concept exercise for the Common Lisp track.

 ## Getting started